AleemS7/azure-resume-python/README.md

 ## Challenges Faced

 - **Version Mismatch**: Originally tried a full C#/.NET backend but ran into isolation and version issues, so I switched to Python for a smoother setup.
 - **Networking**: Ensured a simple CNAME record approach for custom domain mapping after I encountered difficulties mapping an apex domain.
+Also had to flush DNS resolver cache due to previous domain mapping with vercel.
 - **Terraform State**: Had to manage large files and `.gitignore` complexities to avoid committing provider binaries.